o-jasper/merkletree/readme.md

 Returns whether the root is correct, given the leaf chunk and path.

-**The following two** are sort-of alternative ways to use paths, they use parts of the constructed tree.
-However, the above are provided because you need a way to get the data is a simp;e binary format.
+**The following three** are sort-of alternative ways to use paths, they use parts of the constructed tree.
+However, the above are provided because you need a way to get the data is a simple binary format.

+    func (node* MerkleNode) Verify(Hroot [sha256.Size]byte, Hchunk [sha256.Size]byte) bool

+Verifies the whole thing, given a node that was indicated as interesting, the root hash and the leaf hash.

-    func (node *MerkleNode) IsValid(recurse int32) bool
+    func (node *MerkleNode) IsValid(recurse int32) MerkleNode, bool

 Tells you if the known tree upward from the given merkle node by the given recursions are valid. `recurse < 0` means that it will recurse all the way.